 Changes like these may be released to preview orgs any week of the month, and appear in production the next week.

 Other exceptions include:

-As with all changes that affect our customers, changes outside the regular Beta-EA-GA lifecycle are reported in the Platform Release Notes.
+As with all changes that affect our customers, changes outside the regular Beta-EA-GA lifecycle are reported in the Okta API Release Notes.